 Although there are no guarantees, special consideration is given to the indicated preferences.
 Roommate preferences are made based on availability and mutual requests.
 It is recommended that residents wishing to room together should submit their Agreements together when possible.

-Residence Hall Rooms - Residence hall rooms are equipped to accommodate two students and each room is furnished with beds, chests of drawers, bookshelves, closet space, desks and chairs.
+Residence hall rooms are equipped to accommodate two students and each room is furnished with beds, chests of drawers, bookshelves, closet space, desks and chairs.

 Downing Student Union 2125